desertwitch/mirrorshuttle/README.md

 Later, mirrorshuttle moves new content back into the original, secured structure, while preserving the directory structure as organized in the staging area.
-This workflow allows content to be prepared in a public environment, then securely promoted to its protected final destination, without ever exposing that destination itself to public access.
+This workflow allows content to be prepared in a public writable environment, then securely promoted to its protected final destination, without ever exposing that destination itself to public write access.

 The tool operates in two distinct operational modes, `init` and `move`: